hoodssery/MHS-Esports-OBS/README.md

 Installation
 -------------
 Download the master .zip file, and extract anywhere.
+Navigate to the "font" folder, open it, and double click "LeagueSpartan-Bold.ttf".
+Make sure this font is installed.

 In OBS-Studio click the "Scene Collection" button from the function menu, and hit import.

 ![image](https://user-images.githubusercontent.com/77819489/212986406-fe4af443-548d-4cc2-8902-3851e6537b03.png)